 While at CCCR, he spearheaded the campaign to change business perceptions on the stick of affirmative action to the carrot of workplace diversity.
 20+ years before people began talking about DEI, he pressed the Clinton White House into promoting the advantages of workplace diversity and placed leaders from FORTUNE 500 companies and major universities whom he’d identified and inculcated on national broadcast news programs and the covers of national news magazines such as Inc. and Forbes.

 The passage of the Telecom Reform Act in 1996, which he’d lobbied for on behalf of the MFJ/Baby Bells, effectively paved the way for the commercial web.
-Mark soon became acting managing editor of AOL.com.
-By 2000, he was CMO at Real Media and testifying before that same Senate Committee on web privacy matters by 2001.
+Mark soon became managing editor of AOL.com.
+By 2000, he was CMO at Real Media and he testified before the Senate Commerce Committee on web privacy matters in 2001.

-Since founding WIT Strategy a year later, he has led strategic efforts on behalf of more than 250 companies, including dozens of corporate and product launches, complete company re-positioning campaigns, and more successful crisis suppression than anyone else in the business.
-A contributor to iMedia Connection and a proud board member of the TD Foundation and Puentes De Salude, Mark holds a BA in Religion from Haverford College.
+Since founding WIT Strategy in 2003, he has led strategic efforts on behalf of more than 500 companies ranging from startups to publicly traded multinationals, including dozens of corporate and product launches, complete company re-positioning campaigns, and more successful crisis suppression than anyone else in the business.
+He was one of the authors of the self-regulatory principles that became the backbone of the DAA self-regulatory program in 2010.

 A longtime contributor to MediaPost and board member for the iMedia Summits, and a proud board member of the TD Foundation and Puentes De Salud, Mark holds a BA in Religion from Haverford College, where his undergraduate thesis was a marketing deconstruction of the New Testament.